stansidel/domchel_ru_autoupdater/README.md

 * 3 - no need for update yet (updated recently)

 The script saves finish time and exit code to the `.last_run` file on each execution.

+# Saving views stats

+The second script of the repo aims to monitor views count of the first message on Domchel.
+It saves this information to a csv file with some additional information for future analysis.

+To schedule the script add this to your crontab (see above):

+    */10 * * * *  /bin/bash -l -c 'cd /Users/your_user_name/cron_scripts/domchel_ru_autoupdater && ./domchel_views_counter.rb' > /dev/null 2>&1

+It would run the script each 10 minutes.

+The resulting file is `views_info.csv`.